CookedSeafood/take-me/README.md

 # TakeMe

-TakeMe is a lightweight player riding mod runs on server-side.
+TakeMe is a lightweight player riding mod runs server-side.
 It is quite technically vanilla and it achives its main function by:

 1. Use force riding.
 (This normally unforced)
 2. Send vihicle event network packets to the ridden player when start and stop riding.
 (This normally would only be sent to passengers)